CarloAndreaDeFilippo/PolymerGeneratorLAMMPS/README.md

 * `totsteps`: total number of MD steps of the simulation
 * `thermosteps`: frequency of thermo output to the terminal
 * `dumpsteps`: frequency of saving trajectory snapshots to the ```.lammpstrj``` file
 * `crosslink`: switch on/off of the crosslinker interaction.
-If non-zero, two patches that approach within a threshold distance will form a permanent FENE bond.
+If set to true, two patches that approach within a threshold distance will form a permanent FENE bond.

 ## Output files